Road trip Havøysund in Norway 🇳🇴

 If you’re that far into Northern Norway, the northernmost tip of the mainland is very close.
 Every year many tourists visit the Norwegian North Cape, also known as Nordkapp.
 The Norwegian North Cape is not far from the route and fishing town of Havøysund and can be reached via the E69 or from Havøysund by ferry to Honningsvåg and then take the E69.

 The more than 300 meters high North Cape cliff is considered the most northern point of Europe, but it is actually not.
 The northernmost point is on the Russian archipelago of Franz Josef Land, which is also part of Europe.
 It is also not the most northern point of the European mainland, which is the headland of Knivskjelodden.
-The headland is about 1.5 kilometers away from North Cape and can be visited with a long walk.
+The headland is about 2 miles (1.5 kilometers) away from North Cape and can be visited with a long walk.

 Northernmost town Hammerfest